EMPOWERMENT & DELEGATION

 Giving delegation and empowerment to someone communicates trust and confidence in them to take the next step in their growth.
 You can frame empowerment & delegation as an in-job promotion to the next level.
 The more you position empowerment & delegation as a growth opportunity, the more you’ll tap into their passion and pride.

 Whether delegating or empowering, it is critical to set the person or team up for success.
 Train, coach, and mentor them to the point of confidence and competency that makes everyone comfortable.

 Another best practice is setting clear expectations on what the end goal or objective is, the expected time frame to get it done, and authority boundaries.

 Create check-in and coaching milestones

 Whether the delegation or empowerment involves a simple or large and complex responsibility its best practice to create periodic check-in and coaching milestones.
-The check-ins can be ad hoc, scheduled daily or forma weekly meetings.
-The key is to create check-ins for the person or team to showcase progress, seek out coaching and next steps, and problem solve issues.
+The check-ins can be ad hoc, scheduled daily, or formal weekly meetings.
+The key is to create check-ins for the person or team to showcase progress, seek out coaching and next steps, and problem-solve issues.

 I hope you've gotten some new ideas and perspectives from Stratechi.com.
 If you want some one-on-one support from me, Joe Newsum, set up some time here.
 I'm a McKinsey alum who has also been the COO of the 9th fastest growing U.S. company, managed $120 million marketing budgets, led the transformation of 20,000 employees, successfully started two companies from scratch, and amassed a load of experience over my 25-year career.
 I really enjoy coaching clients and they get a ton of value too.
 You can see some of their testimonials here.
 I have deep experience with this topic, strategic planning, career development, scaling up, workshops, leadership, presentation development & delivery, ramping up new roles, and much more.
 Read my take on developing a strategy.
 Click here to learn more about me or book some time.